rhtconsulting/ansible-role-openshift_project/README.md

 | `state`        | yes      | exists  | exists, absent | Whether to ensure the OpenShift projects exists or is absent.
 | `project`      | yes      |         |                | Name of the OpenShift project

+## Assumptions

+Assumptions made by this Ansible role.

+### Fact/Variable: `oc_tools`

+This Ansible role assumes that the `oc_tools` fact has been set on the host that is running the role.
+Though this variable could be set as a role variable the recomendation is to use the [oc_tools](https://github.com/rhtconsulting/ansible-role-oc_tools) to both install the `oc` tools as well as log into OpenShift.

 ## Example Playbook

 ### Create an OpenShift Project